MasterMoritz/TypoX/README.md

 Carina Rogl (S1810629009)

 ## What is this project about?
-Equation Editor to convert wysiwyg equations into LaTeX usable code
+Equation Editor to convert wysiwyg/asciiMath equations into LaTeX usable code

 ## Development server